CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 > `ösen    -∅    í-    -böb      ~ö   `
 > `firewood-ABS  IMP-PV-gather_up~PROG`
 > "Get to gathering up some firewood!"
+#### Voice
+Möxali has three verb voices, marked with a prefix:
+- |∅-| — Mediopassive
+	- Takes a subject in the absolutive case and an optional agent in the ergative case.
+- |f[a]-| — Active
+	- Takes a subject in the absolutive case and an optional object in the dative case.
+- |c[a]-| — Antipassive
+	- Takes a single argument in the absolutive case and can have a reflexive sense.
 #### Stem and aspect
 The transitive verb stem is usually disyllabic and carries an intrinsic aspect.
 Some verb stems consist of a single morpheme with a fixed lexical aspect, while others are formed from a monosyllabic root and a monosyllabic suffix marking the aspect.
 Verb stems formed in this way are themselves somewhat lexicalised, with particular verb stem formations often carrying nuanced meanings, so this can be considered closer to derivation than inflection.
 Accordingly, the polymorphemic verb stems, never roots, are found in compounds.
 ##### Root-suffix formations